Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Prototype Setup

 \section{Prototype Setup}

-One of the primary challenges in using the three resonance technique is the very precise stabilization of the laser fields to the cavity resonances.
-If a precision of $10^{-18}$\,m in $\delta L_n$ in the control system is targeted for a 245\,m cavity with a finesse of 100,000 using the ALPS\,II magnet string, this would require stabilizing the laser frequencies to 0.2\,ppm of the cavity \ac{FWHM}.
+One of the primary challenges in using this technique is the very precise stabilization of the three laser fields to their cavity resonances.
+If a precision in the control system of $10^{-18}\rm \,m/\sqrt{Hz}$, in terms of $\Delta L_n$, is targeted for a 245\,m cavity with a finesse of 100,000,\footnote{The finesse of the 245\,m cavity is expected to be limited by scattering losses due to the surface roughness of the substrate over the beam spot area, which will have a $1/e^2$ radius of 9\,mm.
+A finesse of 100,000 lies at the limit of what is possible with state of the art polishing techniques for beams of this size \cite{Isogai:13,Drori:22,kozlowski2024designperformancealpsii}.} this would require stabilizing the laser frequencies to $0.2\rm\,ppm/\sqrt{Hz}$ of the cavity \ac{FWHM}.

-A setup was built to test the three-resonance technique on a 19\,m cavity.
+A prototype setup was built to test the technique on a 19\,m cavity.
 A diagram of the experiment can be seen in Figure~\ref{fig:Proto}.
 The three laser fields were generated with two lasers operating with a wavelength of 1064\,nm, one of which, L1 in the diagram, is split into two paths.
-Each path is then frequency shifted by its own \ac{AOM} in a double pass configuration (not shown in Figure~\ref{fig:Proto}) to reduce the coupling between the frequency shift induced by the \ac{AOM} and the alignment of the laser.
-An \ac{EOM} in each path also generates phase modulation sidebands such that each field can be stabilized to a cavity resonance using the \ac{PDH} technique.
-A single photodectector in reflection of the cavity (labeled $\rm PD_r$ in Figure~\ref{fig:Proto}) is used as the sensor in both loops.
-The feedback on one of the paths is sent directly to the frequency of L1 (the field emerging from this path will be referred to as $E_{p_+}$), while in the other path the \ac{AOM} is used as a frequency actuator (this field will be referred to as $E_{p_-}$). \footnote{It should be noted that it is important that an \ac{AOM} is still used to frequency shift $E_{p_+}$ as it was not possible to completely eliminate the stray light from the primary that is not frequency shift by the \ac{AOM}.
-If $E_{p_+}$ was not frequency shifted by the \ac{AOM}, the stray light from the unshifted primary beam of $E_{p_-}$ will interact with $E_{p_+}$ at $\rm PD_r$ and introduce additional noise to its frequency stabilization loop.} The two paths each have a \ac{HWP} (labeled $\lambda/2$ in the Figure~\ref{fig:Proto}) and are combined at a power beam splitter to allow any configuration of linear polarization states to be used.
+Both paths from L1 are frequency shifted by their own \ac{AOM} in a double pass configuration (not shown in Figure~\ref{fig:Proto}).
+An \ac{EOM} in each path also generates phase modulation sidebands such that each field can be individually stabilized to a cavity resonance using the \ac{PDH} technique.
+A single \ac{PD} in reflection of the cavity (labeled $\rm PD_r$ in Figure~\ref{fig:Proto}) is used as the sensor in both loops.
+The feedback on one of the paths is sent directly to the frequency of L1 (the field emerging from this path will be referred to as $E_{\parallel_+}$ and is shown as the orange line in Figure~\ref{fig:Proto}), while in the other path the \ac{AOM} is used as a frequency actuator (this field will be referred to as $E_{\parallel_-}$ and is shown as pink line in Figure~\ref{fig:Proto}).
+The two paths each have a \ac{HWP} and are combined at a power beam splitter to allow any configuration of linear polarization states to be used.
 Faraday isolators, not shown in Figure~\ref{fig:Proto} for simplicity, are used to prevent light from being reflected back to the lasers.